| Recent Publications | Honors,

 Dr. Wylie Burke

-is Professor and Chair of the Department of Bioethics and Humanities
+is Professor of Bioethics and Humanities

 Dr. Burke received a Ph.D. in Genetics and an M.D. from the University of Washington and completed a residency in Internal Medicine at the University of Washington.
 She was a Medical Genetics Fellow at the University of Washington from 1981 to 1982.
 Dr. Burke was a member of the Department of Medicine